They Put Up a Parking Lot

 Only two councilors, former Councilors Betty Taylor and George Brown, were against tearing the old City Hall down, according to former Mayor Piercy.
 In retrospect, almost every former or current stakeholder in the City Hall project that EW talked to say tearing down City Hall was one of the biggest mistakes in the project’s history.

-Landscape architect and University of Oregon professor Otto Poticha says the decision to destroy the old City Hall was the second worst decision the council has made in the 50 years he has been in Eugene — with shutting down vehicular traffic for the Eugene downtown mall in 1971 being the worst.
+Architect and University of Oregon professor Otto Poticha says the decision to destroy the old City Hall was the second worst decision the council has made in the 50 years he has been in Eugene — with shutting down vehicular traffic for the Eugene downtown mall in 1971 being the worst.

 “It’s like this.
 If you wanted to have a new car, you could look at the old car and say, ‘You know the tires are worn.
 There’s a noise in the engine, the battery is getting old, there’s a rip in the upholstery.
 I think I’ll buy a new car,’” Poticha says.
 “Mostly what you’re doing is talking yourself into buying a new car.
 Justifying getting your new car.
 That’s exactly what our [former] Mayor Kitty Piercy and [former] City Manager Jon Ruiz did.”